mjhea0/sublime-setup-for-python/readme.md

 ## Custom Commands

 It's easy to write your own custom commands and key bindings with Python.
-I currently use...
+I currently use ...

 1. Copy the path of the current file to the clipboard
 2. Close all tabs except the active one